coreos/rpm-ostree/docs/container.md

 the OS alongside other container images, but for many users the next step is more interesting:

+### Upgrading

+After a rebase, all further rpm-ostree operations work as you'd expect.
+For example, `rpm-ostree upgrade` will look for a new container version.
+You can also `rpm-ostree apply-live`, etc.  It also does still work to do "client side" `rpm-ostree install` etc.

 ## Using custom builds

 The ostree container functionality supports layered container images; you can